pranavpkr/Telegram-Notifier/README.md

 This application supports the [Getting Started with Go on Heroku](https://devcenter.heroku.com/articles/getting-started-with-go) article - check it out.

+## Creating Telegram Bot
+Create your own telegram bot and enter it's token, and group your chat id by following [this](https://core.telegram.org/bots) link.

 ## Running Locally

 Make sure you have [Go](http://golang.org/doc/install) version 1.12 or newer and the [Heroku Toolbelt](https://toolbelt.heroku.com/) installed.